nix-community/home-manager/CONTRIBUTING.md

 In addition to the above commit message guidelines, try to follow the [seven rules][] as much as possible.

+### Style guidelines ###

+The code in Home Manager should follow the [Nixpkgs syntax guidelines][].
+Note, we prefer `lowerCamelCase` for variable and attribute names with the accepted exception of variables directly referencing packages in Nixpkgs which use a hyphenated style.
+For example, the Home Manager option `services.gpg-agent.enableSshSupport` references the `gpg-agent` package in Nixpkgs.

 ### News ###

 Home Manager includes a system for presenting news to the user.
 When